VijayalakshmiNeelakandan/sample_BDD_Project/README.md

 ### Pre-Requisites
 * Browsers - Chrome and Firefox
-* IntelliJ IDE to write the Test Scripts (along with Git, Cucumber, Gherkin Plugins )
+* IntelliJ IDE to write the Test Scripts (along with Git, Cucumber, Gherkin Plugins)
 * Java JDK 1.8
-* Maven Model
+* Maven
 * Git Bash or Git Desktop to clone or manage both Local and Remote Repositories
 * TestNG